I have to dispose of all my resources to get Medicaid.

 If I give my assets away, I won’t be eligible for Medicaid for five years.

-In 2006 the Medicaid rules changed.
 Medicaid will look back at gifts made within five (5) years.
-The five (5) year period is really a "reporting" period.
+The five (5) year period is really a “reporting” period.
 When a person applies for Medicaid, the application asks if the person has made any transfers to other persons within the five (5) years preceding the application (or made transfers to a trust within the five (5) years preceding the application).
-If a transfer has taken place during the look back period, then divestment penalties for the asset transfers may be imposed.
-The rules in this area are changing, and before any gifting or transfer of assets is done, the applicant or his/her family should consult with an Elder Law lawyer.
+If a transfer has taken place during the lookback period, then divestment penalties for the asset transfers may be imposed.
+The rules in this area are changing, and before any gifting or transfer of assets is done, the applicant or his/her family should consult with an elder law attorney.

 I can only spend down my assets on medical or nursing home bills.